https://ece.coe.miami.edu/index.html

 For further information about admission into the graduate school see the Bulletin of the Graduate School

 For more detailed information about the CoE Five-Year programs, please refer to the College of Engineering Bulletin section.
-The Department of Electrical and Computer Engineering has two Five-Year degree programs, B.S.Cp.E./M.S.E.C.E., B.S.E.E./M.S.E.C.E, and B.S.Cp.E/M.S.S.E.
+The Department of Electrical and Computer Engineering has three Five-Year degree programs, B.S.Cp.E./M.S.E.C.E., B.S.E.E./M.S.E.C.E, and B.S.Cp.E/M.S.S.E.
 Each of first two programs has two options as listed below.

 The B.S.Cp.E./M.S.E.C.E. program has two options: